How To: 6 Home Screen Hacks for Your iPhone Apple Won't Tell You About

 A little-known feature in some iOS apps allows you to change their Home Screen icons with official alternative designs.
 Apple has guidance for developers on implementing this feature in their apps, but it's up to the app developers themselves to tell you about the option, and that doesn't always happen.

-If there are alternate app icons available, you can find them via the in-app settings menu, its preferences in the Settings app, and sometimes even as a quick action on the app icon itself.
+If alternate app icons are available, you can find them via the in-app settings menu, the app's preferences in Settings, and sometimes even as a quick action on the app icon itself.
 But it's better to consult our full roundup of apps with alternative Home Screen app icons you can select.
-Below, you can see Target's and DuckDuckGo's current offerings.
+Below, you can see Slack's, Target's, and DuckDuckGo's current offerings.

 2. Create Your Own App Icons

 When iOS 12 came out, people began slowly catching on to the trend of making custom icons for apps on the Home Screen using the Shortcuts app.
-However, it didn't blow up until iOS 14 when Apple improved the feature tenfold, making it possible to hide the original app and just keep the custom version.
+However, the trend didn't explode until iOS 14, when Apple improved the feature tenfold, making it possible to hide the original app and just keep the custom version.

-Still, Apple hasn't actually ever given explicit instructions or promoted the use of custom Home Screen icons for iPhone apps.
-That's likely because it isn't a perfect system.
+Still, Apple hasn't actually given explicit instructions or promoted the use of custom Home Screen icons for iPhone apps.
+That's likely because it's not a perfect system.

-Simply create a new shortcut, add the "Open App" action, and pick the app for the action.
-Then, hit the drop-down icon next to the shortcut name at the top or the info (i) button in the toolbar and choose "Add to Home Screen."
-Change the title to the app's name, select your custom image for the app, and hit "Add."
+Here's how it works: Create a new shortcut, add the "Open App" action, and pick the app for the action.
+Next, hit the shortcut's name at the top, the info (i) button in the toolbar, or the share button, then choose "Add to Home Screen."
+Change the title to the app's name, then tap the image button, choose your import method, and select your custom image for the app.
+To finish, hit "Add."

 3. Write Messages to Yourself